WildernessLabs/Netduino.Foundation/docs/Library/ServoCore/index.md

 The Netduino.Foundation ServoCore framework simplifies command and control of _servomotors_ (more commonly known as _servos_).

+[motors with gears to give them more torque]

+[common in radio controlled hobbies]

 ![](Servos_Medium.jpg)

 [controlled by a PWM signal]